slymane/pytl_hydra_wandb_tutorial/README.md

 - Lightning has out-of-the-box integration with the popular logging/visualizing frameworks (Tensorboard, MLFlow, Neptune.ai, Comet.ml, Wandb).
 - Minimal running speed overhead (about 300 ms per epoch compared with pure PyTorch).
 - Automated features such as: Distributed training, early stopping, checkpointing, and more

+## Weights and Biases

+[Weights & Biases](https://wandb.ai/site) is a experiment tracking, dataset versioning, and model management platform with built in web-based visualization dashboard.